MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-admin-center.md

 - BSA160
 description: "Set up a home site from the SharePoint admin center"
 ---
-# Set up a home site from the SharePoint admin center (Preview)
+# Set up a home site from the SharePoint admin center

 Learn how to set up and manage a home site for your organization in the SharePoint admin center.
 If you have already set a home site for your organization, you can skip this step.